ricardooriol/DistyVault/README.md

 - **Maximum Privacy**: Your content never leaves your machine
 - **No API Keys**: No external accounts or subscriptions needed
 - **Offline Capable**: Works without internet connection
-- **Trade-off**: May be slower and less capable than cloud models
+- **Trade-off**: May be slower and less capable than online models

-### ☁️ Cloud Processing (OpenAI, Anthropic, etc.)
+### ☁️ Online Processing (OpenAI, Anthropic, etc.)
 - **Enhanced Capabilities**: Access to the most powerful AI models
-- **Faster Processing**: Optimized cloud infrastructure
+- **Faster Processing**: Optimized online infrastructure
 - **Regular Updates**: Always access to latest model improvements
 - **Trade-off**: Your content is sent to the AI provider for processing

-**Your Choice**: Switch between providers anytime based on your current needs - use local for sensitive content and cloud for enhanced capabilities.
+**Your Choice**: Switch between providers anytime based on your current needs - use local for sensitive content and online for enhanced capabilities.

 ---